just-nilux/Icarus/docs/technical_research/market_regimes.md

 * **Undefined Regimes:** ML defined "patterns".
 That may or may not be meaningful for humans.

 # What are the methods to detect market regimes?
+There are 2 approaches on market regime detection:
+* **Offline analysis:**  It does not try to predict the class as early as possible.
+It looks at the big picture and try to dedect, analyze and give meaning to the market regimes as accurate as possible.
+As a result a dataset is created.
+It can be perceived as feature extraction.

+* **Online analysis:** It aims to predict the current/next market regime as early and as accurate as possible

 * Object detection approach (Supervised learning and drawing rectangles)
 * Combination of conventionla tech indicators
     * SQN and ATR